WillTwait/garage-invoice/README.md

 For example, I ran into an issue where two different listing had different pricing responses (things like `finalPrice`, etc), so I was getting an error trying to access fields that didn't exist.
 Same thing for `arielLength`, which exists on some trucks but not others.
 I think this issue would be pretty easily handled if I knew the exact schema/return types for the getListing API.

 Another feature I left out was the email generation, instead opting for just client-side functionality.
 If I was really building out this feature, I would probably have some sort of server-side email service to send the pdf on request.

+Finally, I've really only tested on desktop, and haven't really built in mobile-optimized styling.
+If I was building out this feature completely, we would want to make sure everything is looking good on mobile screens!